AbyssWalker240/dotswap/README.md

     * name/location of dotfiles directory (default '~/Dotfiles')
     * name/location of reload.sh (default '~/.config/hypr/scripts/reload.sh')
     * name of persistant core package (default 'core')
+        * this one is optional, but if unused I recommend just creating an empty folder to avoid weird errors
 * I would recommend creating your own reload.sh based on the tools you use.

 ## Dotfiles directory layout